Mahmoud-Moosa/Mahmoud-Moosa.github.io/projects.md

 - Earned certificates of completion

 ## Python SSH_Analyzer
-- A Python-based tool that parses SSH logs to detect brute-force attacks, suspicious logins, and unauthorized access attempts.
-Helps sysadmins improve server security.
+- A Python-based script that parses SSH logs to detect brute-force attacks, suspicious logins, and unauthorized access attempts.
+  The script is integrated with a SIEM (Splunk), for easiar monitoring and detection.
 #### Screenshoots from the project:
 <p float="left">
   <img src="./Screenshot 2025-04-27 103431.png" alt="Mahmoud Mousa" width="600" height="400"/>